12 Pin LED Plug and Socket

 Trailer Vision has produced a combination of stainless steel screws with plated brass terminals to help prevent breakage and ensure tight contact between socket and plug.

-- Pin 8 has a RED LED that indicates breakaway charging circuit.
+- Pin 8 has a RED LED that indicates a breakaway charging circuit.

 - Pin 5 has a BLUE LED that monitors the breakaway battery circuit